Skip to Main Content

 Student numbers are used to determine how many copies of an item to purchase and to request digitisations.
 If you are unsure of the correct student numbers, please provide the highest estimate for the group.

-To add the student numbers to your list, click the Edit button at the top right of the list and select Hierarchy and student numbers
+To add the student numbers to your list from Leganto, click the Three Dots menu at the top of the list and select Manage Link to Course

-In the pop-up screen, please type in the number of students on the course and click Save
+In the editing screen, please type in the number of students on the course and click Save

 Please download the full guide on how to add student numbers below.